 - 1/3 cup grated Parmesan cheese

-Meanwhile, heat oil in medium skillet over medium heat.
+Meanwhile, heat a medium skillet over medium heat.
+Add oil and tilt to coat evenly.
 Add garlic and cook, stirring occasionally, until garlic is light golden-brown, about 5 minutes.
-Remove from heat, add parsley and red pepper, and stir until parsley is wilted.
+Remove from heat, add parsley and red pepper, and stir until parsley is coated with oil and slightly wilted.

-Add parsley mixture and Parmesan cheese to prepared grain and toss.
+Add parsley mixture and Parmesan cheese to prepared grains and toss.